What is AirU?

 Part of this research is to understand the performance of the sensors.
 They measure PM concentrations, in micrograms per cubic meter of air, and provide good relative indicators of air quality.
 This means that if the sensor readings increase, the PM levels are higher.

 However, the number reading of your sensor shouldn’t be taken at face value, yet.
 The sensor needs to be calibrated, and, although we are calibrating the sensors before they are deployed, we are still learning how they will behave over time.
-So, you cannot compare the PM concentrations from the AirU to those from high-quality measures, like those reported by the State of Utah.
-The official $30,000 monitors give readings like this from the Utah DAQ website.
+Your AirU sensor provides good relative measures of PM concentrations, but it cannot provide the highly accurate measurements, like those provided by the State of Utah.
+For example, their monitors cost approximately $30,000, and their results can be found on Utah DAQ website.
 By the end of the study we should know how to best interpret the data from your sensor network!

 We are still working to understand the performance of the CO and NO2 sensors.